 Are spanking and later alcohol abuse related?
-And if so, how are they related?
+And if so, how?

-A provocative study concluded that children who are spanked are twice as likely to develop alcohol abuse problems.
+A provocative study made a surprising conclusion.
+That children who are spanked are twice as likely to have alcohol abuse problems.
 It found that they are more likely to engage in anti-social behavior as adults.
 Such children also had more anxiety disorders in adulthood.

 The authors claim that spanking causes later alcohol abuse and other problems.
 But does spanking really lead to alcohol abuse?